Intestinal Worms in Humans

 Once inside the body, adult worms live in the intestines and produce thousands of eggs a day.
 A person with a moderate intestinal worm infection will have more than 200 worms in their body, which could fill a three-liter jar.

 Getting to the END:

 The WHO recommends treating all school-age children, pregnant women and adults in high-risk professions in endemic areas.
-Treatment should continue until the intensity of the infection is reduced to a level whereby morbidity can be controlled.
+Intestinal worms treatment should continue until the intensity of the infection is reduced to a level whereby morbidity can be controlled.
 The END Fund contributes to these efforts by supporting mass drug administration programs in endemic areas.
 The drugs to treat intestinal worms are albendazole and mebendazole, the majority of which are donated by GlaxoSmithKline and Johnson & Johnson.

-Hookworm was once a significant public health problem in southern United States.
+Hookworm was once a significant public health problem in the southern United States.
 The parasite was so widespread that the economy of the South was affected.
 In 1909 John D. Rockefeller provided $1M for the creation of the Rockefeller Sanitation Commission for the Eradication of Hookworm Disease.